On this day, inaugural Ashes Test ends in a draw, Ricky Stuart gets Kangaroos coaching gig and Allan Langer outlines comeback plan.

 Allan Langer outlines his plans for a comeback with the Brisbane Broncos in 2002.
 He says he will complete pre-season training with the club before confirming his intention to play.

-The manager of Andrew Johns, John Fordham, hits out at Australian coach Wayne Bennett over his endorsement of Darren Lockyer as Test captain in 2005.
+The manager of Andrew Johns, John Fordham, hits out at Kangaroos coach Wayne Bennett over his endorsement of Darren Lockyer as Test captain in 2005.
 "These sorts of utterances by the coach about who should be captain would not be allowed in any other sport and they should not be allowed in rugby league," Fordham tells The Sun-Herald.

 Roosters coach Ricky Stuart is appointed to the Australian coaching position vacated by Wayne Bennett.
 Stuart’s appointment forces him to relinquish the NSW job, which is handed to North Queensland’s Graham Murray.